JPBiddle/Mushroom-Game/TESTING.md

 </details>

-Difficulty modes were also all tested
+Difficulty modes were also all tested - easy is not screenshotted but was tested as the default

 <details>